CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

 Duration: 40 mins

 Contoso has some applications that use SQL Server as the backend database.
-They have installed SQL Server on their Windows servers in their manufacturing plants but these locations don’t necessarily have local IT support to update the operating system and SQL Server with the latest security updates.
-They have explored Azure Database for SQL Server and found that it meets their requirements and offers some unique capabilities such as easy to manage and migrate from different cloud platforms.
-Therefore they are excited about the opportunity of deploying SQL Server in their Azure Arc-enabled environment with the disconnected mode.
-Also they can use the resource without even connecting to Azure portal.
+They have installed SQL Server on their Windows servers in their manufacturing plants.
+These locations don't necessarily have local IT support to update the operating system and SQL Server with the latest security updates.
+They have explored Azure SQL Managed Instance and found that it would meet their requirements.
+However, their manufacturing plants are not directly connected to the internet and they also need to keep the databases close to their applications at the factory floor.

+Therefore, they are excited about the opportunity of deploying Azure SQL Managed Instance in their local Azure Arc-enabled environment using the indirectly connected mode of Azure Arc data controller.

-In this exercise, let's create an **Azure SQL Managed Instance - Azure Arc** with disconnected mode and restore and migrate the database using multiple methods.
+In this exercise, we are creating an Azure SQL Managed Instance in a local Azure Arc-enabled Kubernetes cluster using indirectly connected mode.
+We also restore and migrate a database from a backup taken on a SQL Server.

-Also, we will be exploring the Kibana and Grafana Dashboards and upload the logs and metrics to the Azure portal and view the logs.
+Also, we will be exploring the Kibana and Grafana dashboards, and uploading the telemetry data such as logs and metrics data to Azure where they are available for viewing.

-## Task 1: Connect to the Pre-deployed Disconnected mode Azure Arc data controller using Azure Data Studio/ Azure Data CLI.
+## Task 1: Connect to an existing Azure Arc data controller deployed in indirectly connected mode using Azure Data Studio and Azure Data CLI

 Now let us connect to the data controller using Azure Data Studio and Azure Data CLI

-In the environment provided, the Azure Arc Data controller is already deployed on to the Kubernetes Cluster.
-We are using **indirect** connectivity mode for the Azure Arc-enabled data services environment to Azure.
+In the environment provided, Azure Arc data controller has already been deployed on to the Azure Arc-enabled Kubernetes cluster in indirectly connected mode.

-   > ***Info***: There are multiple modes available to connect to Azure. if the Azure Arc enabled data services are directly connected to Azure, then users can use Azure Resource Manager APIs, the Azure CLI, and the Azure portal to operate the Azure Arc data services. we have used the directly connected mode in the previous exercise and its much like how you would use any other Azure service with provisioning/de-provisioning, scaling, configuring, and so on all in the Azure portal.
+   > ***Info***: Azure Arc data controller can be configured in directly and indirectly connected mode.
+The connectivity mode provides you the flexibility to choose how much data is sent to Azure and how users interact with the Azure Arc data controller.
+Depending on the connectivity mode that is chosen, some functionality of Azure Arc-enabled data services may or may not be available.
+We used the directly connected mode in the previous exercise and explored the experience which is much like how you would use any other Azure service with provisioning/de-provisioning, scaling, configuring, and so on all in the Azure portal.

-   If you want to know more about this, refer to the [Connectivity Modes](https://docs.microsoft.com/en-us/azure/azure-arc/data/connectivity)
+   If you want to know more about this, refer to the [Connectivity Modes](https://docs.microsoft.com/en-us/azure/azure-Arc/data/connectivity)

    First let us see how to connect to the data controller using Azure Data CLI.